roman-milk/roman-milk.github.io/office-girls.md

  He watched their first tentative laps around the head of his cock.
 Both tongues explored it, competing for it.
 Margaret licked its length while Katrina sucked on its head.
 As it disappeared into Katrina's mouth Margaret was reduced to sucking on his balls.
 When he came they were so intent on his cock they were unprepared for his withdrawal for it to spurt come into their faces.
 Like kittens at a milk bowl they enthusiastically licked him clean.

  "Well ladies that was a good start.
 Remember the rules and I won't punish you.
 You can stop now or you'll wear it away."
 Jason took them both by the shoulders and squeezed them tight, kissing each in turn.
 Neither knew whether to cry or laugh, their faces betraying the confusion at what they had done and why.
-Report_Story #2